Clues from the Woodstock Bus

 Doctor Eyres – L. E. Eyres (3/6/34).
 Laurence Eyres was a highly-respected classical scholar and a lifelong friend of Monsignor Ronald Knox, with whom he exchanged copious correspondence between 1912 and Knox’s death in 1957.
 After his ordination as a Catholic priest in 1918, Knox joined the staff of St. Edmund’s College, Ware.
 Here, he rapidly set about recruiting lay-masters and wrote to ‘Sligger’ Urquhart, Dean of Balliol, asking him to recommend undergraduates in their final term; one of Urquhart’s suggestions was Knox’s friend Eyres, who had returned to Trinity College following the war to take his finals.
 In 1926, Eyres moved to Ampleforth, where he remained.
 When Eyres retired from teaching Classics at Ampleforth, he was succeeded in the post by J. R. R. Tolkien’s son Michael.
 It’s hard to escape the thought that Knox himself might have written a nifty clue, although it would almost certainly not have been handwritten – he wrote a letter to Eyres in 1927 in which he began to type part way through, explaining, “I’m sorry, but I can’t think properly with a pen.”
 When researching his biography of Knox, Evelyn Waugh travelled to Ampleforth to meet with Eyres, whose contribution to Waugh’s book is prominently acknowledged in the preface.
 Eyres managed to get a reference to Knox into his clue for WATSON (X192), but perhaps his best clue is this one from X843:

 Doctor Green – At the time of S. B. Green’s sudden death in 1963 he had the best overall record in Ximenes competitions, having won 16 first prizes and 19 other prizes as well as being highly commended on 114 occasions.
+I am grateful to Barbara Midgley for the biographical information that follows.
+Born in London in 1900 to William Green, a solicitor’s clerk, and his wife Clara, Stanley Bernard Green was married in 1925 at Westbourne Park Baptist Chapel, Islington, at which point he was living at home with his widowed mother.
+A chartered accountant by profession, it would appear that he and his wife Florence had no children.
 Such was his standing that a special competition was set by Ximenes as a tribute (X756), incorporating a number of Mr Green’s best clues.
 One of his very finest was surely that for X190:

 Inspector Bell – Thomas Edward (Tom) Bell (3/3/24) was brought up in the North Yorkshire village of Sutton-in-Craven.
 In 1941 he went straight from Keighley Boys’ Grammar School, where he had demonstrated considerable academic and sporting talent, into the Royal Navy.
 He held the rank of Lieutenant and was shipwrecked on three occasions.
 After the war he took up a place at Cambridge University and went on to teach Modern Languages at Queen Elizabeth’s Grammar School, Gainsborough.
 A popular master, he became ill while still teaching at the school and died in 1975.
 Tom’s son (also Tom) was himself a schoolteacher before joining the police and rising to the rank of Chief Inspector; he has recently published the book Tom’s Krazy Kwerky Kwizzes.
 Of Tom senior’s three winning clues, perhaps the best is this one from X334: